banj-oe/IRLStreamingforFreeorCheap/README.md

 ### Caveats

 This will maximize heat and temperature the phone can likely handle.
 No case helps.
-720p uses less data and less compational power.
+720p uses less data and less encoding power usage.
 IRL Pro can still broadcast with screen off which screen creates some heat too.
 Bonding connections using multiple providers will increase heat.
 But just do science and learn what works for your setup.

 ### Credits

-banj, Marlow, UnclePockets, Rationalirl, WilliamH, OBS studio the true goat software-- free as in beer and free as in speech.
-Big ups to Linux, OpenBSD, and Monero (XMR).
-GetMonero.org
+banj, Marlow, UnclePockets, Rationalirl, WilliamH, ffpmpeg, OBS studio the true goat software-- free as in beer and free as in speech.

 We are scientists.